UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: King Edward Is No More!
-* Since 2011 UniMelb's general cluster was been Edward (previous system was Alfred).
-* New system is Spartan (not Æthelstan or Ælfweard)
+* Since 2011 UniMelb's general cluster was Edward (previous system was Alfred); new system is Spartan (not Æthelstan or Ælfweard)
 * A review was conducted looking at the infrastructure and metrics of Edward, the University's general HPC system since 2011.
 Edward's usage statistics show that single-core and low memory jobs dominate; 76.35% of jobs from Feb 9 2015 to Feb 9 2016 were single core, and 96.83% used 1-4GB of memory.
 -- *Slide End* --